 Ashtanga Vinyasa Yoga is a modern form of yoga that is in trend nowadays.
 A famous yogi K. Pattabhi Jois was the founder and promoter of this style of yoga.
 The name, ‘Ashtanga’ was derived after the eight limbs of yoga mentioned in sutras of yoga Patanjali.
 But why should one opt for Ashtanga yoga teacher training in India?
 Ashtanga yoga mainly emphasizes on improving flexibility, breathing, and relaxation of the body.
 The aim of this type of yoga is solely the improvement in overall health of the person practicing it.

 ‘Ashtanga’ and ‘Vinyasa’ are two ancient words which have different meanings.
 The two main aspects of this type of yoga includes-

-- Vinyasa- which converts the basic static postures of hath yoga into dynamic postures for better physical performance and increased flexibility.
-A practice of this type of yoga includes contractions and locking of muscles that generates more energy in the body and helps in better performance.
+- Vinyasa- which converts the basic static postures of hatha yoga into dynamic postures for better physical performance and increased flexibility.
+A practice of this type of yoga includes contractions and locking of muscles that generate more energy in the body and helps in better performance.

 - Breathing- it includes a specific type of breathing that is practiced while performing asanas to gain a better control over your breathing and mind.

 There are a lot of people around the world who are opting for yoga teacher training courses in India.
 A 200 hour yoga teacher training course from an organization that is affiliated to Yoga Alliance will provide you all the basic knowledge about Ashtanga Vinyasa yoga.
 The students will be trained such that they have the basic knowledge of all the 8 components of Ashtanga Vinyasa yoga and are able to teach them well.